mgsnova/feature/README.md

     * Subsequent calls to Feature will access the cached in-memory representation of the list of features.
-So changes to toggles in the underlying repository would not be reflected in the application until you restart the application or manally call
+So changes to toggles in the underlying repository would not be reflected in the application until you restart the application or manually call
         ```ruby
         Feature.refresh!
         ```